stcmz/video-hotkeys/README.md

 ## Extension Features

+* Unify the hotkey experience across the video streaming websites
 * Enable video autoplay
-* Enable 0.75, 1.25 and 1.75 playback rates for PangziTV and DuBoKu
+* Enable 0.75, 1.25 and 1.75 playback rates where they are missing
-* Enable autohide barrage (danmu) where it's available
+* Autohide barrage (danmu) where it is available
-* Add common global hotkeys to most popular video streaming websites
+* Add common global hotkeys to popular video streaming websites
 * Hide the on-player logo for iQiyi, iQiyi Overseas, Youku and Tencent Video

 ## Supported Hotkeys